ComposableFi/composable/book/src/products/cubic-overview.md

 Vaults aggregate user funds into a single managed pool.
 These funds are then used to execute different financial strategies, such as yield farming.
-As a consequence of pooling funds, and then executing them in aggregate through an ndividual managing agent (either a human, or through some form of automation), users face less gas fees, and burdens on their time and labor.
+As a consequence of pooling funds, and then executing them in aggregate through an individual managing agent (either a human, or through some form of automation), users face less gas fees, and burdens on their time and labor.

 In the Composable ecosystem, developers can leverage Cubic which enables users to deposit liquidity provisioning (LP)